mganahl/PyTeN/README.md

 ## infinite systems

+* ground states for systems with finite unit-cells using IDMRG
+* real and imaginary time evolution using iTEBD

+Things which are coming soon (and are already supported in master branch) are

 * ground states for translational invariant systems using gradient optimization (https://arxiv.org/abs/1801.02219)
 * ground states for translational invariant systems using VUMPS (https://arxiv.org/pdf/1701.07035.pdf)
-* ground states for systems with finite unit-cells using IDMRG

 the examples folder contains examples of how to use it